Fundamentals of the TV Series Bible

 But what makes a good concept?
 And how do you make sure you fulfill its promise on the page?

-In this symposium, veteran screenwriter and teacher Tom Vaughan defines concept and shows how to exploit it your narrative projects.
+In this symposium, veteran screenwriter and teacher Tom Vaughan defines concept and shows how to exploit it in your narrative projects.

 This session will offer a whole new insight in what is meant by commercial viability.